50% off all plans.Ends 10 June 2026Claim 50% off

 Contribution Formulas

-Contribution Profit = (Net Price − Variable Cost) × Volume
+Contribution Profit = (Net Price - Variable Cost) x Volume

-Contribution Margin % = (Net Price − Variable Cost) / Net Price × 100
+Contribution Margin % = (Net Price - Variable Cost) / Net Price x 100

 Break-Even Volume Loss = ΔPrice / (ΔPrice + Margin per Unit)

-At this elasticity value, a given price increase leaves contribution exactly unchanged.
+The elasticity at which a given price increase leaves contribution exactly unchanged

-= (New Net Price − New COGS) × New Volume − (Base Net Price − Base COGS) × Base Volume
+Incremental Contribution = (New Net Price - New COGS) x New Volume - (Base Net Price - Base COGS) x Base Volume

-When evaluating any commercial decision, always decompose the contribution change into:
+When evaluating any commercial decision, always decompose the contribution change into four effects:

-- Price effect: ΔPrice × New Volume (higher price on units you still sell)
+• Price effect: ΔPrice x New Volume (higher price on units you still sell)

-- Volume effect: ΔVolume × Old Margin (lost margin on units you no longer sell)
+• Volume effect: ΔVolume x Old Margin (lost margin on units you no longer sell)

-- Cost effect: ΔCOGS × New Volume (cost changes on current volume)
+• Cost effect: ΔCOGS x New Volume (cost changes on current volume)

 Worked example